underscoreio/essential-scala/src/pages/collections/for-comprehensions.md

 ## For Comprehensions

 We've discussed the main collection transformation functions---`map`, `flatMap`, `foldLeft`, `foldRight`, and `foreach`---and seen that they provide a powerful way of working with collections.
-Then can become unwiedly to work with when dealing with many collections of many nested transformations.
+They can become unwieldy to work with when dealing with many collections or many nested transformations.
 Fortunately Scala has special syntax for working with collections (in fact any class that implements `map` and `flatMap`) that makes complicated operations simpler to write.
 This syntax is known as a *for comprehension*.

 <div class="alert alert-warning">
 **Important note:** *for comprehensions* in Scala are very different to the C-style *for loops* in Java.
 There is no direct equivalent of either language's syntax in the other.